mvysny/vaadin-on-kotlin/docs/creating_ui.md

 }
 ```

-> *Info*: Technically `HasComponents` doesn't have the `addChild()` method, but it's possible to implement such method
+> *Info*: Technically `HasComponents` doesn't have the `addChild()` method, but it's possible to implement such (extension) method
 in a way which works with all Vaadin component containers.
-Let's skip this detail for now.
+Let's skip this detail for now; you can always check out the sources of this
+method in the Karibu-DSL project.

 Kotlin will automatically pick the proper receiver:
 * In the `init{}` block of the `MyView` the receiver would be the